(Who We Are)

 Hanaah Frechette (Co-Chair)

-Hanaah Frechette is the Managing Director of Flamenco Vivo Carlota Santana, one of the premier flamenco dance and music companies in New York City.
-In her role she primarily oversees the robust programming calendar of performances, arts education residencies and classes, cultivates community partnerships and manages the fiscal health of the organization.
+Hanaah Frechette is the Executive Director of Flamenco Vivo Carlota Santana, one of the premier flamenco dance and music companies in New York City.
 She is a graduate of Florida State University with a BFA in Dance and Spanish and recently completed the 2016 Executive Program in Arts & Culture Strategies through National Arts Strategies and Penn University.
 She was a 2014 Emerging Leaders of New York Arts Fellow and now serves as co-chair on the Board of Directors.
+Hanaah serves on the Steering Committee of the Arts for All Abilities Consortium, an advocacy organization for arts education for students with disabilities.
 Hanaah is also a freelance choreographer and dancer, most recently working with Empty Nave Projects, Artists by Any Other Name and Kaley Pruitt Dance.

 Alicia Boone is known as an infectiously passionate and civic-minded connector who consistently finds innovative ways to invite everyday people into arts and culture.
 Alicia is currently the Associate Curator of Public Programs at the Brooklyn Museum, and serves on the Board of Directors for the Emerging Leaders of New York Arts where she is also Chair of the Advisory Board Committee.
 With a Master of Professional Studies from Pratt Institute and a Bachelor of Science from Edinboro University, Alicia’s combined experience in Arts and Cultural Management and Business Marketing has enriched a breadth of communities including museums, universities, performance organizations and associations.
 Skilled in community engagement, public program curation and arts administration, Alicia is able to activate spaces, interpret context and leverage local artist talent to cultivate memorable experiences.
 In 2012, Alicia was one of 25 well-connected individuals from across the country selected for the NOLAbound Fellowship, to assess the status of New Orleans as a model of new business progress and thinking.
 She currently resides in Flatbush, Brooklyn.